-We feature a peg version of the classic nativity every year, and this year the Waldorf style modern peg nativity set from the aptly named Affordable Waldorf really caught my eye.
-How charming are those barnyard beasts?
-And so nice to see a slightly more realistic Middle Eastern skin tone represented, too.
+We’ve featured a peg version of the classic nativity every year, and this Waldorf style diverse peg doll nativity set from the aptly named Progressive Pegs Shop really caught our eyes this year.
+How charming are they?
+And so nice to see more accurate Middle Eastern skin tones represented, too.

-I love the occasional ironic nativity set, and I couldn’t resist this LEGO nativity set from My LEGO Ideas.
+I love the occasional ironic nativity set, and I couldn’t resist this LEGO nativity set from Dublin-based My LEGO Ideas.
 Think of it as a way to preempt your kids — who will inevitably play with whatever nativity set you use anyway, amirite?
+While the shop is on a break, take a peek at this affordable and clever cool LEGO brick nativity set from ToysRElse.
+No minifies — just impressive brickwork!